 \section{Abstract}

-We provide a general construction of an integral TQFT over a Dedekind domain using the quantum double of a Hopf algebra which is projective as a module over the same domain.
-It specializes to the Hennings invariant on closed 3-manifolds.
+We provide a general construction of integral TQFTs over a general commutative ring, $\bbd$, starting from a finite Hopf algebra over $\bbd$ which is Frobenius and double balanced.
+These TQFTs specialize to the Hennings invariants of the respective doubles on closed 3-manifolds.

+We show the construction applies to index 2 extensions of the Borel parts of Lusztig's small quantum groups for all simple Lie types, yielding integral TQFTs over the cyclotoic integers for surfaces with boundary.

-Moreover, we show that TQFTs obtained from Hopf algebras that are related by a gauge transformation in the sense of Drinfeld are isomorphic, and provide an explicit formula for the natural isomorphism in terms of the twist element.
+We further establish and compute isomorphisms of TQFT functors constructed from Hopf algebras that are related by a strict gauge transformation in the sense of Drinfeld.
+Formulas for the natural isomorphisms are given in terms of the gauge twist element.

-These two results are combined and applied to show that the Hennings invariant associated to quantum-$\fsl2$ takes values in the cyclotomic integers.
+These results are combined and applied to show that the Hennings invariant associated to quantum-$\fsl2$ takes values in the cyclotomic integers.
 Using prior results of Chen et al we infer integrality also of the Witten-Reshetikhin-Turaev $SO(3)$ invariant for rational homology spheres.

-Furthermore, we apply our general theory to establish TQFT functors associated to Lusztig's small quantum groups for general simple Lie types.

-As opposed to most other approaches the methods described in this article do not invoke or make reference to calculations of skeins, knots polynomials, or representation theory, but follow combinatorial constructions that use the elements and operations of the underlying Hopf algebras directly.
+As opposed to most other approaches the methods described in this article do not invoke calculations of skeins, knots polynomials, or representation theory, but follow a combinatorial construction that uses only the elements and operations of the underlying Hopf algebras.